What is the Gauss computational cluster

 Use the "qstat -n" command to view the listing of jobs and which nodes that each job is running on.

-Currently, thirty non-parallel programs may be run simultaneously on the cluster if the memory requirement allow.
+Currently, thirty non-parallel programs may be run simultaneously on the cluster if the memory requirement allows.

 In order to get more information on job management commands, please refer to the following man pages: qsub, qstat, qdel, pbs_resources

-There are several software packages install on the gauss cluster.
+There are several software packages installed on the gauss cluster.
 Here is a brief list of the software that is available:

 - Intel C++ Compiler - documentation is available here.